 Both trucking companies and their insurers are businesses, and their primary goal is to minimize payouts.
 Adjusters are trained to protect their company’s bottom line, not your rights.
 They may:

-- Offer a lowball settlement that doesn’t cover all your medical expenses, lost wages, or pain and suffering.
+- Offer a lowball settlement that doesn’t cover all your medical expenses, property damage, lost wages, or non-economic damages like pain and suffering.

 - Use your statements against you to deny or reduce your claim.